w3c/publ-wg/WorkMode/index.md

 ### IRC

-The group uses the `#pwg` channel of the W3C’s IRC system (irc.w3.org; port 6667) including.
-Task forces may set up their own, specific channels.
+The group uses the `#pwg` channel of the W3C’s IRC system (irc.w3.org; port 6667).
+Task forces may freely set up their own, specific channels.

 An [HTML interface to the W3C's IRC system](http://irc.w3.org/) is available.
 See [Meeting Resources](../Meetings/) for more information about the W3C’s IRC system and its usage.

 ### Wiki(s)

 Each repository, including the “core” WG repository, has a wiki instance.
 Members of the Working Groups are encouraged to use those for temporary discussions, documents, etc. Pages on the repository Wikis have no formal status.

 ## Patent Policy